moddio/indie.fun-docs/intro/launchlist.md

 - **Collaborations & Cross-Promotion**
   - Reach out to **Web3 gaming communities** or indie dev groups for collaborations or AMA sessions.
-  - Offer early testers or community members a chance to try the game.
+  - Offer early testers or community members a chance to try the project.

 - **Prepare Core Marketing Materials**
   - Create **banners**, profile images, and “Play on Indie.fun” badges.